globaldothealth/isaric/docs/guide.md

 **treatment_antimalarial**: Bool.
 Treated with antimalarials?

 **treatment_immunosuppressant**: Bool.
 Treated with immunosuppresants?
 (Note - this is specific to this visit.
-If the subject was on immunosuppresants for a chronic condition prior to admission, this should be recorded under HYPERLINK immunosupressed in the subject table as a comorbidity.)
+If the subject was on immunosuppresants for a chronic condition prior to admission, this should be recorded under [has_immunosuppression_therapy](immunosuppressed) in the subject table as a comorbidity.)

 **treatment_intravenous_fluids**: Bool.
 Did the subject recieve IV fluids during the visit?